quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

 `--index` ID of the target index.
 `--source` ID of the target source.
 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 ### source list

+Lists the sources of an index.
 `quickwit source list [args]`

 *Synopsis*